 – Lisa Sugar, PopSugar (Src)

 A subscription product for advertisers

 Stories, the up-and-coming darling of the social media world, is no longer a novelty.
-As stories have turned into a pivotal feature in Instagram, they have become an important referral source of traffic for publishers including PopSugar.
+As stories have become a key feature in Instagram, they have become an important referral source of traffic for publishers, including PopSugar.
 But the rise of Instagram Stories also created a particular challenge for the publisher.

-When the followers swiped up the stories, the pages linked to them tend to load slowly.
-As a result, the publisher was losing out on the traffic because visitors were leaving the page before the content loaded.
+When the followers swiped up the stories, the pages linked to them tended to load slowly.
+As a result, the publisher lost out on traffic because visitors left the page before the content loaded.
 To resolve this, a team of 6 people developed a page format that would load quickly.

 How much success did they achieve?
-Well, you can figure out that by looking at their standalone product Sparkle, a digital product for PopSugar’s advertisers.
-Based on the page format, Sparkle enabled the retailers to build the pages with their product links for mobile devices.
+You can figure out that by looking at their standalone product Sparkle, a digital product for PopSugar’s advertisers.
+Based on the page format, Sparkle enabled retailers to build pages with their product links for mobile devices.

 “Many of the things that publishers discover they do well, either opportunistically or overtime, do end up being of use to advertisers.
-Many of the things that publishers discover they do well, either opportunistically or overtime, do end up being of use to advertisers,”
+Many of the things publishers discover they do well, either opportunistically or overtime, end up being useful to advertisers.”

 – Gretchen Grant, Senior Consultant, Quantum Media (Src)